CoreumFoundation/coreum/x/dex/spec/README.md

 ## Order rejection

-To limit the amount of data stored in the order books, orders should be rejected under some circumstances:
+To limit the amount of data stored in the order books, orders should be rejected under some circumstances (**TBD**):
 - order should be rejected immediately, when placed, if the offered price is too far from the currently traded one
-- (**TBD**) each order should have a maximum lifetime, to prune it from the order book if it is not executed for some time
+- each order should have a maximum lifetime, to prune it from the order book if it is not executed for some time
 - offered amount is too low to protect us against tones of tiny orders created by spammers (not sure about this)

 ## Order book creation